Factitious disorder imposed on another

-Factitious disorder imposed on another (FDIA), also known as fabricated or induced illness by carers (FII), medical child abuse and originally named Munchausen syndrome by proxy (MSbP) after Munchausen syndrome, is a mental health disorder in which a caregiver creates the appearance of health problems in another person – typically their child, and sometimes (rarely) when an adult falsely simulates an illness or health issues in another adult partner.
-This might include altering test samples, injuring a child, falsifying diagnoses, or portraying the appearance of health issues through contrived photographs, videos, and other 'evidence' of the supposed illness.
-The caregiver or partner then continues to present the person as being sick or injured, convincing others of the condition/s and their own suffering as the caregiver.
-Permanent injury (both physical and psychological harm) or even death of the victim can occur as a result of the disorder and the caretaker's actions.
-The behaviour is generally thought to be motivated by the caregiver or partner seeking the sympathy or attention of other people and/or the wider public.
+Factitious disorder imposed on another (FDIA), also known as fabricated or induced illness by carers (FII) or medical child abuse, and originally named Munchausen syndrome by proxy (MSbP) after Munchausen syndrome, are terms used to describe a situation in which a caregiver creates the appearance of health problems in another person.
+The victim is typically the caregiver's child, but is occasionally an adult partner.
+The abuser may create the appearance of health issues by altering test samples, injuring the victim, falsifying diagnoses, or using contrived photographs or videos.
+Such "evidence" can be used to convince both the victim and others of underlying health conditions.
+Permanent injury (physical or psychological) or even death of the victim can occur as a result of the caretaker's actions.
+The behavior is generally thought to be motivated by a desire for sympathy or attention from other people.